 Metric Immediacy Rationale Range of Outcomes and Corresponding Scores Healthcare capacity Conjunctural and structural The stronger the healthcare capacity, the better the ability to deal with any resurgence in infections from exit.
-Weak (1) - Strong (4) Size of domestic market Structural event that external demand remain Small (1) - Large (4) Economic diversity Structural The more diverse the economic structure, the larger the number of possible sources of growth for the economy.
+Weak (1) - Strong (4) Size of domestic market Structural The larger the domestic market (and demand), the faster the recovery in the event that external demand remains weak as a result of containment measures elsewhere.
+Small (1) - Large (4) Economic diversity Structural The more diverse the economic structure, the larger the number of possible sources of growth for the economy.
 Narrow (1) - Diverse (4) Remaining policy space Conjunctural and structural The more ample the remaining policy space, the greater the ability to support the economy.
 Limited (1) - Ample (4) Degree of policy support Conjunctural The lesser the degree of policy support, the lower the risk of a disorderly withdrawal.
 Significant (1) - Limited (4) Recovery rate Conjunctural The higher the recovery rate, the greater the buffer for the economy.
 Weak (1) - Strong (4) External buffers Conjunctural The higher the reserve coverage, the larger the buffer against capital outflows from the manifestation of exit risks.
 Low (1) - High (4)